 For those who don't know what KPI means, KPI means key performance indicators.
-They are defined as business metrics (units of measure) that enables your organization to define, evaluate and analyze its progress towards organizational goals.
+They are defined as business metrics (units of measure) that enable your organization to define, evaluate and analyze its progress towards organizational goals.

-Number of visits
+The number of visits

 Absolute Unique Visitors

-"Absolute Unique Visitors" is how many visitors (people) came to your site, counting each person only once for the entire time period.
-Google Analytics seem to use IP address + User-Agent + First Party Cookies to identify a visitor.
+"Absolute Unique Visitors" is how many visitors (people) came to your site, counting each person only once for the entire period.
+Google Analytics seems to use IP address + User-Agent + First Party Cookies to identify a visitor.
 A unique visitor is an ultimate measure to reflect the number of people that visited your site.

-Bounce Rate is the percentage of single-page visits (i.e. visits in which the person left your site from the entrance page).
+Bounce Rate is the percentage of single-page visits (i.e., visits in which the person left your site from the entrance page).

-Bounce Rate is a measure of visit quality and a high Bounce Rate generally indicates that site entrance (landing) pages aren't relevant to your visitors.
+Bounce Rate is a measure of visit quality, and a high Bounce Rate generally indicates that site entrance (landing) pages aren't relevant to your visitors.

 Time on site